HookRace/hookrace-web/www/_posts/2021-12-26-macos-setup.markdown

 {% highlight bash %}
 defaults write .GlobalPreferences com.apple.scrollwheel.scaling -1
 {% endhighlight %}

+Update: Thanks to Kristjan for suggesting [LinearMouse](https://linearmouse.org/), which solves the acceleration problem for me.
+No more Logitech Options required either to reverse scrolling wheel on mouse only.

+Update 2: LinearMouse is somehow limiting my mouse wheel speed when scrolling very quickly, so I still prefer Logitech Options.

 Putting the display to sleep easily by moving the mouse cursor in the corner is nice (I'd still prefer a keyboard shortcut), and can be enabled in the system preferences:
 [![hotcorner](/public/macos/hotcorner.png)](/public/macos/hotcorner.png)